ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-ict-security-guide.md

 ### Information exchanges and data downloads

-If you need to move data the following link will explain that process and forms needed to do so securely Moving Data [LINK5].
+If you need to move data the following link will explain that process and forms needed to do so securely [Moving Data](https://intranet.justice.gov.uk/guidance/security/it-computer-security/removable-media/).

 ### Removable media